Celtic Park: Celtic difficulties and fully seated stadia (1990–1994)

-1990s redevelopment
+Redevelopment (1994–2011)

 McCann quickly discarded the Cambuslang scheme and instead started plans to bring Celtic Park into compliance with the Taylor Report.
 The capacity would have been only 34,000 if seats had been installed in the remaining terraces, which nevertheless was greater than Celtic's average attendance in the previous six seasons.
 McCann, who believed the club could fill a much larger stadium, decided instead to effectively build a new stadium.
 In the summer of 1994, the Jungle, East Terracing and West Terracing were demolished, with only the structure of the Main Stand left intact.
 The relatively new Jungle seats were used to refresh the seating in the Main Stand.
 Celtic played their home games at Hampden Park during the 1994–95 season, which cost the club £500,000 in rent.
 Celtic raised over £26 million to fund the work from two share issues: £12.3 million in a rights issue (£9.4 million invested by McCann) and £14 million in a public offering.
 10,000 ordinary fans bought into the public offering, while season ticket sales rose from 7,000 to 26,000.